OGStudio/site-opengamestudio/en/news/2025-06_welcome-component.md

 You probably can't see anything substantial in this, however, the listed functionality is run by a component.
 In this case it's called [WelcomeComponent][wcmp].
-Future Git and Markdown functionality are expected to follow the same pattern of components.
+Future functionality like Git and Markdown is expected to follow the same pattern of components.

 The structure of components is not yet stable, but here's a short excerpt of